Rialto building group, Melbourne: History

 The group of buildings was built within a short period of time, for different owners by different architects.
 The Record Chambers and New Zealand Chambers were both built in 1887, followed by the Olderfleet in 1890, and the Winfield and Rialto buildings in 1891.
 The two ends, Olderfleet and Rialto, were both built for the same developer, Patrick McCaughan, by the same architect William Pitt, both in Gothic Revival style, and both stretched back to Flinders Lane with a front office portion, and storerooms to the rear over multiple levels.

 Just prior to this in 1885, just to the west on the corner of Collins and King Streets, the huge Robbs Building had been built as speculative offices, in a broadly Renaissance Revival style, and in 1888 the even larger Federal Coffee Palace was built on the opposite King Street corner (also designed in part by William Pitt).
 The tall corner dome of the Coffee Palace was visible in the view along Collins Street from in front of the Olderfleet, creating one of the most striking streetscapes in the city.

-In the post WW2 period this streetscape was a subject for photographers, featuring in views by Jack Cato in 1949, and JT Collins and Mark Strizic in the 1960s.
+In the period following World War II, this streetscape was a subject for photographers such as Jack Cato in 1949, and JT Collins and Mark Strizic in the 1960s.